 Wildflower Meadow Creation

 The Parish Council is committed to minimising costs to residents and has identified 2 areas of grass land, which will form a trial for the creation of wildflower meadows.
 This minimises maintenance costs as the grass only needs to be cut once or twice per year rather than the normal 9 times.
 It will take a number of years for the areas to become fully established and only then will it be possible to determine if the trial has been successful or not.
 The 2 areas are: the cross site (High Street, near One Stop) and the Pinfold (Woodhill Road, by the BT cabinet).
-Works began in Autumn 2017 when the grass was been rotivated and seeds sown, which started to show through in the spring of 2018.
+Works began in Autumn 2017 when the grass was rotavated at both sites and seeds sown at the Pinfold, which started to show through in the spring of 2018.
 Turf was laid at the cross site.
 New paths have been installed at both locations to enable the seating areas to be accessed, through the meadow, without having to tread on the plants.
-The area continues to be monitored and as the Cross Site in particular has not been a great success up to now due to the vast number of pernicious weeds which were on the site, is continuing to be monitored and worked on to realise its full potential.
+The areas continue to be monitored and worked on to realise its full potential.
 Lessons are continuing to be learnt which will inform any future decisions about extending this trial to other areas.

 A Community Partnership Library initiative could open in Collingham